 LDH levels in your blood serum may be tested.
-LDH is a protein enzyme that is involved in the conversion of sugar into energy to fuel your cells.
+LDH is a protein that is used to turn sugar into energy to fuel your cells.
 It is used in different parts of your body.
 Cancer cells need a lot of this protein because they need a lot of energy, and it helps them survive in low oxygen environments.
-When cells, such as cancer cells, are damaged, they release LDH into the blood, which may be why higher levels of LDH in the blood serum are found when cancer cells are spreading rapidly.
+When cells, such as cancer cells, are damaged, they release LDH into the blood, which is why higher levels of LDH in the blood serum are found when cancer cells are spreading rapidly.
+LDH levels may be related to the amount of melanoma present.
 LDH levels have also been associated with outcomes to treatment.